Skip to content

 My point is that I made it easier on myself to keep a journal by letting go of the expectations I was putting on myself and adapting to my needs, not my wants.
 The pretty colors and formatting will come with time.
 But for now, I just gotta get my thoughts out.
 That's all that matters.
 Hell, it definitely takes less time.

 Some resources will suggest you keep a strict journal.
 If you can do that, wonderful.
 Even better if you think you can't but are able to anyways.
 But personally, I simply can't.
 So I don't.
-Why waste time on something fundamentally unhelpful?
+Why waste time on something fundamentally unhelpful to my ability?